JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

     2. Read through the section's corresponding files in the "child-like components" folder
 3. For Sections 2 - 4
     1. Read the section in this file
-    2. Read through the section'scorresponding files in the "parent-like components" folder
+    2. Read through the section's corresponding files in the "parent-like components" folder

 ## Capability-Based Components